Live Exploration of Dynamic Rings: Model and Basic Limitations

 \item{Passive Transport ({\sf PT})}: If an agent is sleeping on a port at round $t$ and the corresponding edge is present in that round, the agent is moved to the other endpoint of the edge in round $t$.

 \item{Eventual Transport ({\sf ET})}: A sleeping agent cannot move.
-If an agent is sleeping on a port at round $t$ and it does not exists a $t' >t$ such that the corresponding edge is missing for any round $t'>t$, then the agent will eventually become active at a round $t''>t$ when the corresponding edge is present (simultaneity condition).
+If an agent is sleeping on a port at round $t$ and the corresponding edge is present infinitely many times, then the agent will eventually become active at a round $t'>t$ when the corresponding edge is present (simultaneity condition).

-\item{No Simultaneity ({\sf NS})}: A sleeping agent cannot move.
-There is no guarantee of simultaneity for an agent sleeping on a port. \end{itemize}